bachmannpatrick/CLVTools/README.md

 3)  Pareto/NBD model with **time-varying** contextual factors (Bachmann & Meierer XX)

-In addtion the framework features an “interlayer system” to allow the flexible addtion of model extensions during the model fitting process.
+In addition the framework features an “interlayer system” to allow the flexible addtion of model extensions during the model fitting process.
-Currently these layeyers include:
+Currently these layers include:

   - Correlation of the purchase and the attrition process